COVID-19 and Residents: Frequently Asked Questions

 Will applicants who travel to programs for a “second look” after a virtual interview have an advantage?

 Programs understand the difficult circumstances for travel during this interview season.
 Programs are taking care to weigh all applicants fairly and not assume there would be higher interest from applicants who volunteer to travel to programs for a “second look”.
 Some institutions are actually disallowing face-to-face second looks, given the possibility that this process would heavily favor local applicants.
+However, if you are really interested in a program continued contact with that program may be beneficial.
+You can express your interest or ask to be connected with additional faculty that you did not get a chance to interview with.

 For additional information, see: